FairwindsOps/polaris/docs-md/checks/security.md

 # Security

-Polaris supports a number of checks related to security.
+These checks are related to security concerns.
+Workloads that fail these checks may make your cluster more vulnerable, often by introducing a path for privilege escalation.

 key | default | description
 ----|---------|------------